fubinf/sedrila/README.md

 Then use the IDE global search to work through these layer-by-layer.
 Demote items to a lower priority when they become stale or remove them.
 Kick out prio 3 items when they become unlikely.

+## 3.4 Target directory structure

+The current layout of the source tree is wrong.
+Currently, the `templates` and `baseresources` directories will end up as top-level directories when the package is installed, which means they will clash with any top-level modules of that name anywhere in our dependencies.

+We need to perform the following refactorings to arrive at a proper structure:

+- `py` --> `sedrila`: This will be the top level directory that gets installed.
+- `sedrila/sdrl/*` --> `sedrila/*`: We remove the now-intermediate namespace.
+  This implies joining the current `sdrl/tests` into `sedrila/tests`.
+- `templates` --> `sedrila/templates`: The HTML templates simply become part of the tree to be installed.
+- `baseresources` --> `sedrila/baseresources`: Ditto.
+- `doc` --> `docs`: This is the more common name.
+  Requires fixing some links in the markdown.

+These changes require a lot of changes of import statements.
+For instance, the current module `base` will become `sedrila.base` and `sdrl.course` will become `sedrila.course`.
+The logic for computing `sedrila_libdir` in `courses.py` must be adapted.
+The files lists in `pyproject.toml` must be corrected.